 Xanax®, formally known as alprazolam, is a short-acting prescription benzodiazepine.
 Xanax is used to treat anxiety disorders for a short time.
 Xanax, like many benzodiazepines, is extremely addictive and as a result, is a commonly abused prescription medication.

 Xanax can also be sold on the street under the common street names Z-bars, bars, school bus, yellow boys and footballs.
 Benzodiazepines are commonly referred to as “nerve pills” because they are known to decrease anxiety symptoms and take the edge off.
 Individuals who become addicted can take up to 20-30 pills each day.
 Over time, individuals will have to increase their Xanax dose to feel the same calming effects.
-This is known as tolerance and is one of the telltale signs of Xanax use disorder.
+This is known as tolerance and is one of the telltale signs of Xanax addiction.
 Even if taken as prescribed, it is possible to become addicted to Xanax.

 - According to a survey from 2018, approximately one in five individuals who take benzodiazepines, including Xanax, are misusing these prescription medications.